chiles v. salazar:

 Promise outcomes that have no basis in science or medicine

-Is that really the kind of freedom we want to protect?
-Or does it sound more like we're giving therapists permission to come between parents and children?
+Is that really the kind of freedom we should celebrate?
+Or does it sound more like we've given therapists permission to come between parents and children?

 The Real Question: Who Has Power Over Your Child's Mind?